SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 **Requires [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/)**

 ## Features
+**Input:**
+- Reload the INI config with F12 (key can be changed)

 **Player:**
 - Enable friendly fire
-- Allow player to jack friendly peds vehicles
+- Disable action mode
-- Allows enemies that hit the player's weapon (or hands) to disarm the player, similar to RDR and GTA:IV
+- Allow enemies that hit the player's weapon (or hands) to disarm the player, similar to RDR and GTA:IV
+- Clean the player's wounds and dirt as he gradually enters the water
 - Sprint inside interiors
     - Works in b1180 & later, but doesn't in b372.
 Don't know in between
 - Allow weapons inside the safehouse
-    -  **Could (and probably will) break some story missions**, but shouldn't otherwise have problems in normal free-roam
+    - **Will break some story missions**, but shouldn't otherwise have problems in normal free-roam

 **Player Controls:**
+- Disable assisted movement (when a player follows a path automatically while moving forward, eg. Floyd's apartment entrance)
 - Toggle walking for first person by pressing (and not holding) the sprint button (X on PS / A on XBOX)
+- Disable auto-centering of the gameplay camera
 - Force the gameplay camera to follow the vehicle when using the handbrake
+- Disable the First Person View
+    - Requires at least b372
+- Disable the idle camera that activates when the player stands still for too long
 - Disable the replay recording feature completely
 - Disable the player's mobile phone